blefebvre/aem-phonegap-starter-kit/README.md

 AEM PhoneGap Starter Kit
 ========================

+:new: Note that the requirements have changed as of November 2014.

 ### Goal

 To provide you - the developer - with an AEM Apps project on your filesystem, ready to be built and installed to a running AEM 6.0 instance and committed to a version control system.